DimiG/myCppApps/README.md

 This repository dedicated to myOWN plain C++ programs I use for fun or daily purposes.

 These programs I have created by Visual Studio 2013 in command line mode by CL.
 If you wanna compile it yourself - go ahead.
-I'm not responsible for any possible damages.
+I'm not responsible for any possible damages. ;)

 Codes description
 -------------------

+### myCppApps files

+* `shell.bat`: This bat file help to create the C++ develop environment on your Windows machine

 ### myCppApps folder